 The Public School Employee's Retirement System funding crisis will make future fiscal years challenging.
-PSERS has increased 13% for the 15-16 school year with a projected increase of 3% for the 16-17 school year.
 Current projections of state subsidies reflect significant decreases that will adversely affect the educational process statewide.
 Line Mountain is preparing for this by reviewing all expenditures for upcoming fiscal years.
-Health Care with Highmark Blue Shield anticipates an overall increase between 10 to 20 percent.
+Health Care with Highmark Blue Shield anticipates an overall increase between 10 to 24 percent.